 Easily Forgotten 1980s TV Series

-This is a brief look at 28 short-lived and easily forgotten television series from the 1980s with brief plot, cast list, photos, trivia and more.
+This is a brief look at 28 short-lived and easily forgotten television series from the 1980s with brief plot summaries, cast lists, photos, trivia, and more.

-Some of these shows actually had potential and why they never found their core audience is a bit of a mystery.
-Others, after watching an episode or two, it makes a viewer wonder how these shows ever made it into production to begin with, but be they good or bad, they are all short lived TV series from the 1980s'.
+Some of these shows actually had potential.
+Why they never found their core audience is a bit of a mystery.
+For others shows, after watching an episode or two, you might wonder how these shows ever made it into production to begin with.
+Whether they are good or bad, they are all short-lived TV series from the 1980s.

 How many do you remember?

 1. Ace Crawford: Private Eye